A Guide to Universal Design for Learning (UDL) with Examples (Blog image)

 The goal of UDL strategies is to bolster student agency, giving learners the personalized approach they need to do their best.
 UDL flips the traditional educator-, school-, and curriculum-centered thinking to learner-centered thinking.
 Based on scientific insights into how humans learn, UDL challenges educators and families to design meaningful and challenging learning opportunities that are accessible to all and inclusive of all.

 CAST (formerly the Center for Applied Special Technology) is the nonprofit education research and development organization that created the UDL framework and guidelines.
-Former educator Dr. David Rose and his colleagues from CAST started sharing their ideas back in the early 1990s.
+Former educator Dr. David Rose, Anne Meyer, and his colleagues from CAST started sharing their ideas back in the early 1990s.
 Their team tested how early Apple Macintosh computers could be used as interventions for students with special needs.
 Based on their successes but also disenchanted with the notion that these approaches were deployed on an as-needed basis, Rose’s team pushed for a universal shift: How could curricula work for all and address all learning styles?
 They sought to design customized learning experiences that would address the “disabilities of schools” instead of the “disabilities of the individual.”

 CAST Universal Design for Learning core pillars brain diagram